PTAB

 4. Key Claim Construction Positions

-- Petitioner adopted the claim constructions used by the Board in the related
+- Petitioner adopted the claim constructions previously set by the Board in the related IPR2013-00099 proceeding for key terms in independent claim 9.

 5. Relief Requested

-- Petitioner requests institution of an inter partes review and cancellation of claims 5 and 7-9 of the ’637 patent as unpatentable.
+- Petitioner requested the institution of an inter partes review and the cancellation of claims 5 and 7-9 of the ’637 patent as unpatentable.